bytecodealliance/component-docs/component-model/src/language-support/c.md

 "P2" refers to [WASI Preview 2](https://github.com/WebAssembly/WASI/blob/main/wasip2/README.md),
 which introduced the component model.

-We can build a P2 component quickly by using the `wasm32-wasip2-clang` binary that was installed by the WASI SDK.
+While in the past building a P2 component required conversion from a P1 component, we can build a P2 component directly by using the `wasm32-wasip2-clang` binary that was installed by the WASI SDK.
 If necessary, change `/opt/wasi-sdk` to the path where you installed the WASI SDK.